 Let’s face it, kanji aren’t easy to learn or remember just by looking at them (especially the most complex kanji).
 A good way to help you remember kanji is to use mnemonics.
 To apply this method, you just have to decompose a kanji into smaller parts using the radicals.
 Each radical has its meaning so use the radicals’ meaning to create a story about that kanji that will help you memorize the meaning and even the reading of that specif kanji.

 The book Remembering the Kanji by James Heisig is a reference and a great resource to have when learning kanji.
 It is pretty much available in any bookstore or online on Amazon.
 I would also recommend using the Kanji Pict-O-Graphix book to learn kanji using images.

 Use Spaced Repetition

-As we saw in the beginning of this article, the Japanese learn kanji by writing it over and over again, but this is not an effective method for a foreigner that wants to learn the language.
+As we saw at the beginning of this article, the Japanese learn kanji by writing it over and over again, but this is not an effective method for a foreigner who wants to learn the language.
 Instead, you should use spaced repetition.
 This just means that rather than stressing over a kanji character for hours until you learn it, you should simply work on that kanji for a few minutes, then do something else, and then come back to that kanji again.

 By training your brain to recall information you saw a moment ago, you make the memory stick, and if you apply this method again and again, you are less likely to forget what you’ve learned.